AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

 - Third-party libraries
 - Components or modules under development of other teams

-Key issues of dependency management:
+Key issues of dependency management:  <!-- .element class="fragment fade-in" -->
-- Managing External Libraries:
+- Managing External Libraries:  <!-- .element class="fragment fade-in" -->
-  - There is some debate as to whether or not to version-control libraries.
+  - There is some debate as to whether or not to version-control libraries.  <!-- .element class="fragment fade-in-then-semi-out" -->
-  - Keep copies of your external libraries somewhere locally (such as Maven repository, PyPI, generic Artifactory, etc.)
+  - Keep copies of your external libraries somewhere locally (such as Maven repository, PyPI, generic Artifactory, etc.)  <!-- .element class="fragment fade-in-then-semi-out" -->
-- Managing Components:
+- Managing Components:  <!-- .element class="fragment fade-in" -->
   - It's common to have binary dependencies between your pipelines rather than source dependencies.
-Recompiling dependencies is not only less efficient; it also means you're creating an artifact that is potentially different from the one that you already tested.
+Recompiling dependencies is not only less efficient; it also means you're creating an artifact that is potentially different from the one that you already tested.  <!-- .element class="fragment fade-in-then-semi-out" -->
-  - Easy deveopment over multiple components should be considered: It should be relatively easy to make changes in some of them and run a single command that rebuilds the necessary bits in the right order, creates the appropriate binaries, and runs relevant tests.
+  - Easy deveopment over multiple components should be considered: It should be relatively easy to make changes in some of them and run a single command that rebuilds the necessary bits in the right order, creates the appropriate binaries, and runs relevant tests.  <!-- .element class="fragment fade-in-then-semi-out" -->

 ---
 ## Managing Software* Configuration
-Configuration is one of the three key parts that comprise an application, along with its binaries and its data.
-Configuration information can be used to change the behavior of software at build time, deploy time, and run time.
+**Configuration** is one of the three key parts that comprise an application, along with its **binaries** and its **data**.
+Configuration information can be used to change the behavior of software at **build time**, **deploy time**, and **run time**.

 Treat the configuration of your system in the same way you treat your code.
-Make it subject to proper management and testing.
+Make it subject to proper management and testing.  <!-- .element class="fragment fade-in" -->

 ------
 ### Configuration and Flexibility

-  Flexibility is a continuoum: At one end, there is single-purpose software that does one job well but has little or no ability to have its behavior modified.
-At the other end of the spectrum is a programming language that you can use to write a game, an application server, or a stock control system (ultimate configurability antipattern):
+Flexibility is a **continuoum**: At one end, there is single-purpose software that does one job well but has little or no ability to have its behavior modified.
+At the other end of the spectrum is a programming language that you can use to write a game, an application server, or a stock control system (**ultimate configurability antipattern**):
-  - It frequently leads to analysis paralysis
+- It frequently leads to analysis paralysis  <!-- .element class="fragment highlight-current-blue" -->
-  - The system becomes so complex to configure that many of the benefits of its flexibility are lost.
+- The system becomes so complex to configure that many of the benefits of its flexibility are lost.  <!-- .element class="fragment highlight-current-blue" -->

 Configuration is not inherently evil.
-But it needs to be managed carefully and consistently.
+But it needs to be managed carefully and consistently.  <!-- .element class="fragment highlight-current-blue" -->

 ------
 ### Types of Configuration